Are you planning a trip to Italy? Looking for the best travel books for Italy?

 Are you nervous about not speaking the language?
 Getting a phrasebook can be very helpful.
 Even if it is only to read certain street signs or say a friendly hello.

-If you have time, I recommend going to the library and getting some audio Italian language lessons.
+If you have time before you trip, I recommend going to the library and getting some audio Italian language lessons.

 Phrasebooks come in handy when you need to catch an Uber or order food.